 Currency exchange controls and restrictions on the export of currency by certain countries may negatively impact the success of our Macau Operations.
-For example, there are currently existing currency exchange controls and restrictions on the export of the renminbi, the currency of the PRC.
-Restrictions on the export of the renminbi may impede the flow of gaming customers from the PRC to Macau, inhibit the growth of gaming in Macau and negatively impact our Macau Operations.
+For example, there are currently existing currency exchange controls and restrictions on the export of the renminbi, the currency of mainland China.
+Restrictions on the export of the renminbi may impede the flow of gaming customers from mainland China to Macau, inhibit the growth of gaming in Macau and negatively impact our Macau Operations.